 Please mind that persons moving to Poland or visiting the country for a short-term period and who are citizens of the European Union (EU) do not need to apply for a visa, as the only criteria to enter this country is to have a valid travel document, which can be the passport or the national identity card.

 However, even there aren’t any requirements in this sense, EU citizens must apply for a residence permit if they want to relocate to Poland for work purposes or for other reasons.
-We invite you to address to our team of immigration lawyers in Poland for more information.
+We invite you to address to our team of immigration lawyers in Poland for more information on residency and citizenship.